Gear 1: Instruction, Learning, and Assessment

-The above chart shows that four out of five Wisconsin districts have ubiquitous wireless environments in all or almost all of their buildings.
+The above chart shows four out of five Wisconsin districts have ubiquitous wireless environments in all or almost all of their buildings.

 The chart above shows how many districts have assigned a mobile device to all of the students in at least one grade within the given grade band.

 The chart above shows many districts, no matter the size, have large numbers of students that cannot access the Internet at home.

 The above chart shows the majority of districts, no matter the size, have less than 10% of students checking out mobile hotspots.

 Innovative leadership has the opportunity to inspire change, support risk-taking and communicate expectations of use through curriculum, goals, and outcomes for all learners.